-Our small animal referrals service is based at the Queen Mother Hospital for Animals at our Hawkshead Campus.
+Our small animal referral service is based at the Queen Mother Hospital for Animals (QMHA) at our Hawkshead Campus.
 The hospital is the largest full service referral hospital in Europe, with the greatest concentration of veterinary specialists and specialists-in-training (95 from over 20 countries).

 We offer a responsive, friendly and helpful service to referring vets and pet owners 24 hours a day, 365 days a year.
 Our world-class specialists and clinicians treat over 9,000 animals each year, leading the way in clinical practice and are at the cutting-edge of veterinary medicine.